hoaproject/Contributions-Atoum-PraspelExtension/README.md

 ### Automatic test data generation

 [more explications needed]
-We will use three asserters to generate data and one to valide data:
+We will use three asserters to generate data and one to validate data:

   1. `realdom` to create a realistic domains disjunction,
   2. `sample` to generate one data from a realistic domains disjunction,